 'Most Innovative Startup 2020' by RSA - Watch the videoLearn More

-Here is an overview of this important new privacy regulation.
+Here is an overview of this critical privacy regulation.

 Consumers who are protected and provided rights under the CCPA are the estimated 40 million residents of California.
 These rights include:

-The CCPA has given an expanded definition for the term ‘Personal Information’ which is provided protections under the statute.
-Any information that identifies a particular consumer or household is considered ‘Personal Information’.
+The CCPA has given an expanded definition for the term 'Personal Information, which protects under the statute.
+Any information that identifies a particular consumer or household is considered 'Personal Information’.

-The only exceptions are publicly available information (made public by federal or state authorities) or consumer information that is deidentified.
+The only exceptions are publicly available information (made public by federal or state authorities) or de-identified consumer information.

-If a for-profit entity which does business in California fulfills any one of the following three conditions, they are required to abide by the CCPA regulations.
+If a for-profit entity that does business in California fulfills any one of the following three conditions, it must abide by the CCPA requirements.